 Tynker looks more like a game than it does a coding tool, but trust us – there’s a lot to learn here.
 By piecing together blocks of code that have actions and values attached, kids develop the sequencing and logic skills that code is based on.
 Just in case you don’t know what a certain skill or action is (Animations?
 Lists?
 Functions?
 Ah!), there’s also a huge glossary of terms for parents and kids alike.

 Vidcode uses teen-friendly tech to get girls into coding.
 What 15-year-old wouldn’t want to design her own Instagram filter?!
 Vidcode offers that instant gratification of seeing your code in action, and you can even upload your own videos to test your creations.
 They offer an extensive index of Java terms and resources for students as well as educators, too.

-This one’s for the older kids and adults who want to pick up some new skills.
-Codecademy offers online courses in programming, coding languages, and even fun projects like animation and visual world building.
-This means you can develop the base of your skill set with a language and move on to creating projects as you feel comfortable.
+This one is for the older kids and adults who want to pick up some new skills.
+Codecademy offers online courses in programming, coding languages, and even fun projects like animation and visual world-building.
+This means you can develop the base of your skillset with a language and move on to creating projects as you feel comfortable.
 Step-by-step instructions and a simple interface make the process easy to digest, too.